These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 - Allergy to cocoa

-- Poor digestion caused by lithiasis or biliary dyspepsia (due to the amount of fat cocoa contains).
+- Poor digestion is caused by lithiasis or biliary dyspepsia (due to the amount of fat cocoa contains).

 - Constipation (it becomes more severe).